 6.1.
 Was a specialist study conducted?
-YES OH 6.2.
-2. Provide the name and/or company who conducted the specialist study.
-A Heritage Impact Assessment was conducted by Bridget O'Donoghue (Appendix G5).
+YES NO 6.2.
+Provide the name and/or company who conducted the specialist study. age Impact Assessment was conducted by Bridget O'Donoghue ( Appendix er referred to as (O'Donoghue, 2024).
+G5).
 Reference to this statement is